Futures studies: Risk analysis and management

 Foresight is a framework or lens which could be used in risk analysis and management in a medium- to long-term time range.
 A typical formal foresight project would identify key drivers and uncertainties relevant to the scope of analysis.
-It would also analyze how the drivers and uncertainties could interact to create the most probable scenarios of interest and what risks they might contain.
-An additional step would be identifying actions to avoid or minimize these risks.

 One classic example of such work was how foresight work at the Royal Dutch Shell international oil company led to envision the turbulent oil prices of the 1970s as a possibility and better embed this into company planning.
 Yet the practice at Shell focuses on stretching the company's thinking rather than in making predictions.
 Its planning is meant to link and embed scenarios in "organizational processes such as strategy making, innovation, risk management, public affairs, and leadership development."

-Foresight studies can also consider the possibility of "wild card" events—or events that many consider would be impossible to envision—although often such events can be imagined as remote possibilities as part of foresight work.
-One of many possible areas of focus for a foresight lens could also be identifying conditions for potential scenarios of high-level risks to society.

-These risks may arise from the development and adoption of emerging technologies and/or social change.
-Special interest lies on hypothetical future events that have the potential to damage human well-being on a global scale—global catastrophic risks.
+Risks may arise from the development and adoption of emerging technologies and/or social change.
+Special interest lies on hypothetical future events that have the potential to damage human well-being on a global scale posing a global catastrophic risk.
 Such events may cripple or destroy modern civilization or, in the case of existential risks, even cause human extinction.
-Potential global catastrophic risks include but are not limited to climate change, hostile artificial intelligence, nanotechnology weapons, nuclear warfare, total war, and pandemics.
-The aim of a professional futurist would be to identify conditions that could lead to these events in order to create "pragmatically feasible roads to alternative futures."
+Potential global catastrophic risks include but are not limited to climate change, AI takeover, nanotechnology, nuclear warfare, total war, and pandemics.
+The aim of a professional futurist would be to identify conditions that could lead to these events to create "pragmatically feasible roads to alternative futures."